AnjaliSandip/ElmerFEM-OpenFOAM-Dakota/Examples/UQ/README.md

 The benchmark case [1] was extended to a UQ study.

 - Problem objective: Determine the effect of melt density, surface tension, ac frequency and current density on the melt shape
-- Data analysis: Uncertainty quantification
-  Latin hypercube sampling study was performed, with a sample size of 100.
+- Data analysis: Uncertainty quantification/Latin hypercube sampling study was performed, with a sample size of 100.
   The input parameters were distributed normally.
   Asynchronous local parallelism was implemented, 4 evaluations performed concurrently
 - Input parameter/s: melt density (2500 +/- 2000 kg/m3), surface tension (5.1 +/- 4.9 N/m), ac frequency (21250 +/- 18750 Hz), current density (5e7 +/- 3e7 A/m2)